Over-the-counter hearing aids will bring relief, but with some confusion

 The industry group notes that the actual devices usually account for only about a third of the total cost, since the process of getting a prescription hearing aid normally includes numerous visits to doctors and specialists who evaluate patients and fit, test and adjust their hearing aids.

 One source of potential relief: your tax return.
-In response to an NPR request, the IRS confirmed that taxpayers can use their FSA plan to pay for over-the-counter hearing aids or claim a medical deduction for the cost, just as they're currently allowed to do.
+In response to an NPR request, the IRS confirmed that taxpayers can use their flexible spending account to pay for over-the-counter hearing aids or claim a medical deduction for the cost, just as they're currently allowed to do.

 "There has never been a 'prescription' requirement for hearing aids" under the tax rules, according to IRS spokesman Bruce Friedland, who adds, "all that is necessary is that they be for a hearing deficiency."